-Sukhumvit Road is Thailand’s longest road and offers plenty of nightlife, from bars and clubs to two red light districts.
-Start your night off at Octave, a rooftop bar offering a 360-degree view of Bangkok.
-It sits on the 45th floor of the Marriott Hotel Sukhumvit and has plenty of seats so you can relax and watch the sunset with a drink.
+Sukhumvit Road is Thailand’s longest road and is the ultimate Bangkok nightlife street, with plenty of bars and clubs to two red light districts.
+Start your night off at Octave, a rooftop bar offering a 360-degree view of Bangkok. sits on the 45th floor of the Marriott Hotel Sukhumvit and has plenty of seats so you can relax and watch the sunset with a drink.
 Then head to Beam nightclub, a dance club with a focus on house and techno music.
 With a great sound system and a laser light show, you’re sure to have a blast dancing the night away.
 And if you’re feeling a bit naughty, head to one of the go-go bars in the red light districts.

-Located near central Bangkok, Huai Khwang is a district that’s easily accessed by public transport.
-It’s an area with plenty of restaurants and shops, so there are loads to keep you occupied.
+Located near central Bangkok, Huai Khwang is a district that’s easily accessed by public transport and is one of the best areas to stay in Bangkok for nightlife.
+It’s a place with plenty of restaurants and shops, so there are loads to keep you occupied.
 It’s also known for its night market.
 The Huai Khwang night market has an old-school market charm: there are no dazzling neon lights but it has a seemingly endless supply of stalls for foodies and bargain-hunters alike.
 You’ll find street food vendors alongside fresh food stalls.
 There’s plenty of goods to peruse, from clothing to knick-knacks to toiletries.
 You can even get a manicure or a Thai massage.
 And if you prefer to party while in Huai Khwang, you’ll be pleased to know Royal City Avenue is located within the district.

 Address: 1880 New Petchburi Road, Huay Kwang, Bangkapi

 Parking Restaurant Room service Meeting/banquet facilities Bar 24-hour front desk Fitness centre Non-smoking rooms